 You will need to experiment.
 It takes time (and money) to refine keywords, bids, Ad text and landing pages.
 For this, you will need a budget and a commitment to follow through on the learning phase.
 During this period you will see money leaving your account for little return.

-Search Ads appear on the search engine results pages above (and below) the organic results.
+Google search Ads appear on the search engine results pages above (and below) the organic results.
 There are a limited number of slots available allocated via an auction.
 Your bid is only one factor in that auction (see above).

 Here your objective is to match your Ad (and offer) to the phrase a user types into the search box AND their intent.
 You need to understand what the searcher (your prospect) is trying to achieve.
 In general, search Ads are text only.